dmbaturin/ocamlbook.org/book/functions.md

 let average = fun x -> (fun y -> (x +. y) /.
 2.0)
 ```

+Its type is `float -> (float -> float)`.
+It means that when applied to one argument (like `average 2.0`),
-As we can see, when applied to one argument, this function creates another function,
-where `x` is bound to the argument—a closure.
+this function creates another function, where `x` is bound, but `y` is free—a closure.
+That new function can be applied to another argument to complete the computation.

 The expression `let f = average 3.0` will be equivalent to `let f = fun y -> (3.0 +. y) /.
 2.0)`,
-because functions capture bound variables from the scope where they are created, as we discussed already.
+because functions capture bound variables from the scope where they are created.

-The function `f` is thus a function that calculates
-the average of 3.0 and another arbitrary number, and can be applied to another argument.
-We could avoid the intermediate binding and write it as `(average 3.0) 4.0` if we wanted
-the average of 3.0 and 4.0.
-The type of the `average` function is therefore `float -> (float -> float)`.
+Then you can apply it to something else, like `(average 3.0) 4.0`.

+We used parentheses in `float -> (float -> float)` and `(average 3.0) 4.0` for clarity, but in fact they are not needed.

-That's a lot of parentheses as you can see.
-To simplify it, OCaml and most other functional languages
-use a convention where arrows associate to the right.
-Therefore the type of the `average` function
+OCaml and most other functional languages use a convention where arrows associate to the right.
-can be written `float -> float -> float`, and it is assumed to mean `float -> (float -> float)`.
+The type of the `average` function can be written `float -> float -> float`, and it's assumed to mean `float -> (float -> float)`.
-Likewise, you can apply it without any parentheses too: `let a = average 3.0 4.0`.
+Likewise, you can apply that function without any parentheses: `let a = average 3.0 4.0`.

 The process of creating a function &ldquo;of multiple arguments&rdquo; from functions of one argument
 is called _currying_, after Haskell Curry who was already mentioned in the history section,